 If you like your beaches wild and rugged, head to the Atlantic coast of Barbados, where waves roll and crash into the large boulders at Bathsheba Beach.
 Strong currents and big waves make this a less-than-ideal spot for swimming, but it is popular with surfers and makes for dramatic photos.

-Where to stay: Housed in a 19th-century building overlooking the ocean, the Round House Inn features four individually decorated rooms as well as a restaurant serving locally sourced Caribbean cuisine.
+Where to stay: Housed in a 19th-century building overlooking the ocean, the Round House Inn features five individually decorated rooms as well as a restaurant serving locally sourced Caribbean cuisine.

 Check Prices for Round House Inn in Bathsheba, Barbados

 This dreamy stretch of pure white sand is the center of the action on Grand Cayman.
 At Seven Mile Beach you’ll find dive shops, beach bars, seafood restaurants, and some of the island’s ritziest resorts.
 You can snorkel right off the beach or try your hand at stand-up paddleboarding in the calm waters offshore.

 Where to stay: You can save hundreds of dollars a night by staying across the street from Seven Mile Beach at Sunshine Suites Resort, which offers beach access through its nearby sister property, the Westin.
 All rooms include full kitchens and free Wi-Fi.